 The Bank has an independent integrated risk management vertical whose functions include credit risk, market risk, assets liabilities management (ALM), operational risk and information security risk functions.
 The risk function is headed by the Chief Risk Officer (CRO), who reports to the MD & CEO of the Bank.
 The Risk Management Committee (RMC) of the Board is responsible for overall governance framework for the risk management of the Bank.
-The RMC of the Board is supported by various management level committee, Executive Risk Management Committee, Asset Liability Committee, Credit Risk Management Committee, Operational Risk Management function performed creditably taking on board the new issues arising from the effects of COVID-19.
+The RMC of the Board is supported by various management level committees - Executive Risk Management Committee, Asset Liability Committee, Credit Risk Management Committee, Operational Risk Management Committee and Information Security & Cyber Risk Committee.
+During the year, the Risk Management function performed creditably taking on board the new issues arising from the effects of COVID-19.
 Assessment of liquidity and other risks was carried out on daily, fortnightly and monthly intervals and reported to the Board, as a monitoring and decision support information base.

-- 1 COVER STORY
+1 COVER STORY

-- 3 OPERATIONAL HIGHLIGHTS
+3 OPERATIONAL HIGHLIGHTS

-- 4 CHAIRMAN'S INSIGHTS
+4 CHAIRMAN'S INSIGHTS

-- 6 MD & CEO'S COMMUNIQUÉ
+6 MD & CEO'S COMMUNIQUÉ

-- 8 WHO WE ARE
+8 WHO WE ARE

-- 18 HOW WE CREATE VALUE
+18 HOW WE CREATE VALUE

-- 25 HOW WE INTEGRATE SUSTAINABILITY
+25 HOW WE INTEGRATE SUSTAINABILITY

-- 33 AWARDS & ACCOLADES
+33 AWARDS & ACCOLADES

-- 34 ABOUT THE REPORT
+34 ABOUT THE REPORT

-- 35 STATUTORY REPORTS
+35 STATUTORY REPORTS

-- 35 Management Discussion and Analysis
+35 Management Discussion and Analysis

-- 47 Directors' Report

-- 64 Report on Corporate Governance
+Report on Corporate Governance

-- 89 Business Responsibility Report